 - A clear statement expressing that the victim did not consent to the sharing of this content and is requesting its immediate removal.

-- A clear statement that the information of the report is factual and a signature from the party submitting the notice.
+- A clear statement that the information in the report is factual and a signature from the party submitting the notice.

-Step Four – Submitting the Notice and Following Up
+Step 4 – Submitting the Notice and Following Up

 Many OPSs have instructions and forms on their website that explain the process of submitting your notice.
 If so, utilize these online forms for the swiftest action.